 - Choose the icon, enter Purchase Orders, and then choose the related link.

-- On the Purchase Order page, choose the Send Approval Request action.
+- On the Purchase Order page, choose Actions, then Request Approval, and then choose the Send Approval Request action.

 Notice that the value in the Status field has changed to Pending Approval.